Thinking about trying your hand at cryptocurrency trading? We’ll help you get started.

 - Scalping.
 Scalping aims to capitalise on market inefficiencies to produce profits.
 Two common approaches to scalping are arbitrage and spread scalping.
 In arbitrage you’re searching for a discrepancy between the bid and ask spread of two different brokers, then taking advantage of that discrepancy.
 Spread scalping is the same idea, but with the same broker.
 Scalping is designed to produce fast gains but also small ones, so you’ll need to repeatedly succeed before your gains start to add up.

 - Automated trading.
 Automated trading depends on computer-generated algorithms, rather than human actions, to execute trades.
-Technical indicators and statistical arbitrage drive automated Ethereum trading, with software trying to process information and make trades before the market moves.
-Be careful when using automated trading platforms, as there have been scams associated with them in the past.
+Technical indicators and statistical arbitrage drive automated ETH trading, with software trying to process information and make trades before the market moves.
+Be careful when using automated Ethereum trading platforms, as there have been scams associated with them in the past.

-Each of these Ethereum trading strategies offers different advantages.
+Each of these trading strategies offers different advantages.
 If you’d rather buy and hold Ethereum for the long term, that’s better defined as crypto investing.
 By investing in coins like this you can earn big gains if the coin’s value rises over time.

 4. Place your first trade

-You’ve done your research, picked a trading platform that fits your needs, deposited money into your account in the manner of your choosing, and selected your preferred method for trading.
+You’ve done your research, picked your trading platform that fits your needs, deposited money into your account in the manner of your choosing, and selected your preferred method for trading.
 It’s showtime…make your first trade!

 That was easy, what should I do next?